 Graduates report 96% job placement, thanks to hands-on learning in high-tech labs and apprenticeships.programs qualify for the Georgia HOPE Career Grant.

 Established in 1961, GPTC serves 4,800 students through its five Georgia technical colleges.
 Its metro region offer convenient part- and full-time learning options.
 Graduates report 99.5% career placement, and the school maintains transfer agreements with 25 Georgia universities.

 GPTC divides its 100 certificate, diploma, and degree programs into arts and sciences, business and computer information systems, industrial technologies, public safety and legal studies, and health, education, and professional studies.
 Top programs include practical nursing, interdisciplinary studies, business management, and early childhood education.

 Instructors work with industry partners to ensure students receive a cutting-edge education.
 The building automation program works closely with the BEST Center, sponsored by the National Science Foundation.
 Students gain access to the latest research in areas of sustainability, automation, and facility management.
 The paralegal studies program holds accreditation from the American Bar Association, one of only two programs in the state to earn this designation.

 STC operates campuses in Vidalia and Swainsboro, serving more than 2,500 students.
 The 12-to-1 student-to-faculty ratio ensures students receive personalized attention through lectures and hands-on learning.
-The school also facilitates work-based learning and apprenticeship opportunities.
+The school also facilitates.
 STC offers more than 100 certificates, diplomas, and degrees in 23 in-demand career fields, including healthcare, business management, and emergency services.

 The school's Early College and Career Academy offers postsecondary training for high school students from four counties in the region.
 This unique partnership is the first trade school in Georgia to provide this opportunity to a regional community.